pablo-iglesias/Microservice-POC/README.md

 2. Extend unit tests to cover Controllers and Models
 3. Implement reactive programming where possible
 4. Have the REST API to honor JSON API specification ([jsonapi.org](http://jsonapi.org/))
-5. Add support for a NoSQL data source, like MongoDB or others
-6. Add localization support for application templates and REST API error messages
+5. Add localization support for application templates and REST API error messages
-7. Add by language content negotiation
+6. Add by language content negotiation